 Figure 2: 1800 MHz frequency band plan

+200 kHz : GSM, NB IoT standalone

-When such bands are allocated to GSM including EC-GSM-IoT and/or Standalone NB-IoT, a 200MHz channel arrangement needs to be maintained for such systems harmonised in current ECCDEC (06) 13 and through related ETSI HS (see annex 2 of the ECC DEC (06)13)).
+When such bands are used to GSM including EC-GSM-IoT and/or Standalone NB-IoT, there is needs for 200kHz channel arrangement.
+This is already harmonised in current ECCDEC (06) 13 with related ETSI HS (see annex 2 of the ECC DEC (06)13)).
+As mentioned in CEPT report 72 (report A), there is no visibility on GSM switch off.

+In addition, in case of GSM switch off, NB IoT standalone may also continue to be developed in future including in 1800 MHz.
+NB-IoT in a standalone mode is different from NB-IoT in-band or guard-band modes in the sense that the IoT carrier is deployed independently, in its own narrowband spectrum.

+It is noted that the UMTS channel raster is 200 kHz, which means that the centre frequency must be an integer multiple of 200 kHz.
+The channel raster for NB-IoT in standalone operation is 100 kHz.
+Both GSM900 and GSM1800 have channel raster of 200 kHz, as described in ETSI EN301 502.This is a relevant consideration for administrations.

+5MHz Wireless broadband electronic communications services and next-generation terrestrial wireless systems

 For wireless broadband electronic communications services and next-generation terrestrial wireless systems this report recommends an FDD band plan for the 900/1800MHz bands with blocks of minimum size of 5.0 MHz.
 This is consistent with the assumptions used in coexistence studies performed in ECC report 297, CEPT report 40, CEPT report 41, CEPT report 42, CEPT report 82, and ECC report 96 for NR, LTE, Wimax and UMTS coexistence.

 A frequency separation of 200 kHz or more is required between NR, LTE, Wimax and UMTS channel edge of one network and the GSM channel edge (including EC-GSM-IoT) or the Standalone NB-IoT channel edge of the neighbouring network, where wideband and GSM, EC-GSM-IoT or Standalone NB-IoT systems are operating in uncoordinated manner.
 No frequency separation is required for coordinated operation

+IoT (non standalone) covered with the 5MHz block size

-IoT systems such as, LTE-MTC/eMTC and In-Band NB-IoT, that are harmonised through existing ECC DEC 0613 by reference to related ETSI HS (see annex 2), are totally embedded inside the operators LTE channel, therefore they can be covered with the above 5MHz block size.
+Some IoT systems such as, LTE-MTC/eMTC and In-Band NB-IoT are totally embedded inside the operators LTE channel, therefore they can be covered with the above 5MHz block size.
+This already harmonised through existing ECC DEC 0613 by reference to related ETSI HS (see annex 2),

-Guard band NB-IoT can also be embedded inside the operators blocks with the condition that a frequency separation of 200 kHz or more is maintained between the NB-IoT channel edge and the edge of the operator’s block, taking into account existing guard bands between operators’ block edges or the edge of the operating band (adjacent to other services).
+For those systems, Guard band NB-IoT can also be embedded inside the operators blocks with the condition that a frequency separation of 200 kHz or more is maintained between the NB-IoT channel edge and the edge of the operator’s block, taking into account existing guard bands between operators’ block edges or the edge of the operating band (adjacent to other services).

 Illustration Figures needed for channel arrangement